curityio/freja-eid-authenticator/README.rst

 .. image:: https://travis-ci.org/curityio/freja-eid-authenticator.svg?branch=master
     :target: https://travis-ci.org/curityio/freja-eid-authenticator

 This project provides an opens source Freja eID Authenticator plug-in for the Curity Identity Server.
 This allows an administrator to add functionality to Curity which will then enable end users to login using their Freja eID credentials.
-The app that integrates with Curity may also be configured to receive the Freja eID access token and refresh token, allowing it to manage resources in Freja eID.